 Before you head out, write up a float plan that includes your destination, who is on board, and when you plan on returning.
 Email it to a friend or family member.
 If you do not come back as expected, they can take this to the Coast Guard and/or local law enforcement to aid in the search process.

 Propellers can cause significant damage and injury.
 Before you start your boat, make sure all passengers are on board and that no one is in the water near your vessel.

 Make sure children understand the danger, and watch them carefully.
 They should avoid sitting in areas where they may fall overboard near the propellers.
 And as mentioned, if someone does fall overboard, turn off your motor and propellers immediately.

 Follow these safety tips for boating, and you’ll have a great season out on the water.
 However, accidents do happen.
 If you’re injured in a boating accident, seek medical attention – then seek legal representation.
-Contact the team of maritime lawyers at LaBovick Law Group.
-We’re work tirelessly to protect your rights and get you the compensation you deserve.
+Contact the team of South Florida maritime lawyers at LaBovick Law Group.
+We work tirelessly to protect your rights and get you the compensation you deserve.